Live Tour

 Additionally, keep in mind that submissions to Kaggle will not have access to the internet.
 Using a 3rd-party, cloud-hosted LLM is not possible.

-See templates for fine-tuning Llama 3b and open source LLM (without fine-tuning it).
+See templates for fine-tuning Llama 3b, open source LLM (without fine-tuning it), and using frontier models (Video tutorial, ARC-AGI-Pub only).

 4. Domain-Specific Language (DSL) Program Synthesis